williamho/compiler/README.md

 Otherwise, from some file:

-    cat inputfile.c | ./compile >outputfile.s
+    ./compile <inputfile.c >outputfile.s

 Or just run `./compile >outputfile.s` and type in your code manually.

-The `outputfile.s` file contains x86 assembly (AT&T) syntax.
+The `outputfile.s` file contains x86 assembly (AT&T syntax).
 To create an executable and run it:

 	gcc -m32 outputfile.s -o a.out